FAIRsharing/json-schema-tools/README.md

 ### Use-cases
 Some networks and schemas, due to the ability to reference each others, can have a lot of circularity.
-On top of being harder to navigate through for human beings, it can also create algorithmic bugs including endless loops, recursive caps, ...
-In very rare cases, it's even possible to use this technique to crash a target host by triggering an uncaught endless loop.
+On top of being harder to navigate through for human beings, it can also create algorithmic bugs including endless loops, recursive caps and so on...
+In very rare cases, it is even possible to use this technique to crash a target host by triggering an uncaught endless loop.
+It is therefore a good thing to check and be aware of.
 <br/> This code will simply identify circularity between schemas in a network and return them as an array by using First Depth Search.

 ### Usage